Romney says his campaign's for "100 percent" of America

 Romney's events in Miami on Wednesday marked his first visit to a swing state since he was in Ohio last Friday in a week dominated by fundraising events.

-In his Univision interview, Romney made comments that could be construed as moving toward the centre as he seeks the support of independent voters who may determine the outcome of the election.
+In his Univision interview, Romney made comments that could be construed as moving toward the center as he seeks the support of independent voters who may determine the outcome of the election.

 He played down his support for "self-deportation" of illegal immigrants and avoided saying whether he would repeal an executive order Obama put in place this year that stopped the deportation of some people in the country illegally.